ethereum/remix-project/apps/remix-ide/meetings.md

 Each other native plugin can request a guided tour with:
 `this.call('guidedtour', 'start', 'debugger')`
 Other type of plugin may be able to the native plugin guided tour but we won't push this if the integration is not working out of the box.
-We rather update the remix-plugin doc saying that `guided tour framework name` is the prefferred one.
+We rather update the remix-plugin doc saying that `guided tour framework name` is the preferred one.

 ## web site